Returns Applicable to Individual having Income from Business / Profession for AY 2026-27

 - Date of sanction of loan

-- Total Amount of loan
+- Total Amount of loans

 - Loan outstanding as on last date of financial year